Vocabulary, Spring 2009: English Communication for Sophomores

 hear, feel, taste and/or smell

-=to compile: to put information together
+=to compile: to add together; to put information together

 to gauge: to judge or measure carefully (a